Bheem-Works/UnitTesting/test/TestTrack.md

     Question in roman nepali : Timi lai number deko hunca timilai tyo number ko total sum nikalnu prne hunca without use of the reduce methods.
 Reduce methods jstai tarikale or reduce methods nai banau.

     Algorithm : intial value > loop > pass the index in function > return > call it in the console.log;

+    ## Date : may 27 : Tuesday
+    Quesitons in roman nepali : Timilai xBonacci sequence deko hunca ra tyesko timlai output nikalnu prne hunca target value anushar;

+    Algorithm : return if it is less then 0 > return all index if it equal or less then the n > copy the original value > if the length is leess then the n > declare sum = 0 > use for and minus the copy result value to the function argumnet value push the all value to the sum and return the result;

+    ### I HAVE LEARNED ABOUT THE FABINACCI SEQUENCE COMPLETETLY;

+     FABINACCI SEQUENCE > IT IS A SEQUENCE WHERE THE LAST FO THE TWO VALUE WILL BE ADDED TO THE EACH OTHER.
+FORMULA [0,1];

+    ## Date : may 28 : wednesday
+    Questions in roman nepali : Timlai function diyeko hunca ani tyo function vitra vayeko x  ko value single value nikalnu paro.
+Tara x ko chai grere timilai multiple function array ko through bata banaunu paro ra tyeslai reverse grerea ra accumaltor navai reduce use grere tyesko total value dekhaunu paro.
+    This is the leetCode problems. solved by using the youtube toturial video of the neetCode io;

+    algorithm > return the function > for loops of the functions > reverse it > set the fn value to the x parameter inside value > return the value;

+    ### I HAVE LEARNED ABOUT THE FUNCTION RETURN STATEMENT AND THE OF LOOPS;